equinor/data-engineering/docs/Equinor Runbook.md

 *Detailed description of what the operational runbook covers.
 If there are any limitations on the system in scope, this must be specified here.*

+### Known Bugs & Limitations

+For a list of known bugs and limitations please see the issues associated with this git repository.
+Relevant issues should be labelled as *bug*, *enhancement* or *documentation*

 ## Authoring Guidelines

 To assist in filling out the runbook correctly, the following applies: